Kilmacolm: Religion

 The congregation of St James's Church planned a new building in 1900, which was completed in 1903.
 This new Church of St James united with St Columba's Church, which was formed in the 1870s following another schism within the Church of Scotland.
 This former St Columba's Church stood on Bridge of Weir Road, and is recorded as standing in 1907 although the date of its construction is unknown.
 The magnificent spire and much of the church was demolished in the 1960s, but the main hall still remains and serves as the Kilmacolm Masonic Temple facing onto Glebe Road.
 The slates from the roof of the old church were used on the roof of "The Glen" being built at that time in Glencairn Road.
 When the church was demolished and the congregations of St Columba's and St James's united, the former St James's Church where they met was renamed St Columba's Church – recognising the origins of the village name and its relationship with Columba.
-Through various unions, this church has become part of the Church of Scotland, alongside the "Old Kirk" Parish Church.
-These Church of Scotland churches form part of the Presbytery of Greenock and Paisley in the Synod of Clydesdale (see: Church of Scotland synods and presbyteries).
+Through various unions, this church became part of the Church of Scotland, alongside the Old Kirk.
+The two congregations united in 2024, with the Old Kirk being rebranded as Kilmacolm Parish Church and the St Columba's Church building put up for sale.
+The Church of Scotland churches locally form part of the Presbytery of Greenock and Paisley in the Synod of Clydesdale (see: Church of Scotland synods and presbyteries).

 Kilmacolm forms part of the Episcopalian Diocese of Glasgow and Galloway.
 The Scottish Episcopal Church is a province of the Anglican Communion.
 It is served by St Fillan's Church on Moss Road and currently shares a Rector with two other nearby Episcopal congregations that together form the Renfrewshire Heartlands Group of churches.

 The village also falls within the Roman Catholic Diocese of Paisley and Deanery of Inverclyde.
 There is one small Roman Catholic church in the village, St Colm's.
 Dedicated to St Columba, for whom St Colm is an alternative name, the current church building was constructed in 1995.